 Filosofie masterexamen med huvudområdet Informatik, 120 hp

-This programme is structured around three key areas: information strategy and project management; socio-technical systems and their role in innovation and renewal processes; the design and implementation of information-based processes for societal and organizational innovation and renewal.
+This programme is structured around three key areas: information strategy and project management; socio-technical systems and their role in innovation and renewal processes; the design and implementation of information-based processes for societal and organisational innovation and renewal.

 The programme targets students with a bachelor degree in informatics/information systems, business administration or computer science.